 What happens if I move out before the end of my lease?

 If you move out before your lease ends you will be responsible for payment of rent until the end of the lease term or until the property is re-rented, whichever is sooner.
-Additionally, you will be responsible for a re-leasing fee equal to one half of one month's rent.
-Your deposit would be returned to you within 30 days of the property being re-rented or end of the lease term, whichever is sooner, minus any charges.
+Additionally, you will be responsible for a re-leasing fee equal to one half of one month's rent, the cost to professionally clean the property and the cost to change the locks.
+Your deposit will be returned to you within 30 days of the property being re-rented or at the end of the lease term, whichever is sooner, minus any charges.

 What do I need to do before move out?

-What happens if I do not turn in keys?
+What happens if I do not turn in the keys?

 Turning in keys signifies surrender of possession of the property and begins the security deposit reconciliation process.
 If you do not turn in keys you will be charged pro-rated rent for each day keys are not turned in.